BADMG/SignatureVerification/README.md

 # SignatureVerification
-A system to recognize forged signatures.
+A system to recognize whether signatures are forged or real.